xzzff/Object-Oriented-Design/Language_Comparison_Project/memory_management_garbage_collection.md

 # Cpp
 In Cpp, memory management *can* be done completely by the programmer by using the `new` and `delete` keywords to request and delete memory for objects, respectively.
 Since those are very similar to `malloc` and `free` in many ways, we do not discuss them as many readers are familiar with the details.

+Overall, memory management in Cpp is done through constructors, destructors, and smart pointers.

 Instead, we just focus on how memory management is easier in modern cpp thanks to things like `std::unique_ptr` and `std::shared_ptr`.
 These constructs known as "smart pointers" make managing dynamically created objects very simply with easy ownership semantics.

 ### RAII
-RAII, or *Resource Acquistion Is Initialization* is a technique which binds the life cycle of a resource to the lifetime of an object.
+Cpp relies heavily on RAII, also known as *Resource Acquistion Is Initialization*.
+RAII is a technique which binds the life cycle of a resource to the lifetime of an object.
 It can be summarized as follows as stated here at [CppReference](http://en.cppreference.com/w/cpp/language/raii).
 * Encapsulate each resource into a class where
   * Constructor acquired resources, establishes class invariants, or throws an exception if such things cannot be done.
   * Destructor releases the resource and never throws exceptions